alpinejs/alpine/README.md

 You can specify specific keys to listen for using keydown modifiers appended to the `x-on:keydown` directive.
 Note that the modifiers are kebab-cased versions of `Event.key` values.

 Examples: `enter`, `escape`, `arrow-up`, `arrow-down`

+> Note: You can also listen for system-modifier key combinations like: `x-on:keydown.cmd.enter="foo"`

 **`.away` modifier**